 Auditors are not all alike, but there are certain skills and abilities that tend to distinguish excellent internal auditors.
 According to a report published by The Institute of Internal Auditors (IIA) Research Foundation and global human resource consulting firm Robert Half, several core competencies—knowledge or skills necessary to successfully perform in an internal audit role—are considered essential for internal audit professionals:

-- Technical expertise, such as IPPF (the IIA’s International Professional Practices Framework), business acumen, and governance, risk, and compliance.
+Areas for technical expertise include understanding the IPPF (the IIA’s International Professional Practices Framework), required internal audit capability, business acumen, and governance, risk, and compliance.

-- Personal skills, such as communication, persuasion, collaboration, and critical thinking.
+Personal skills, or soft skills, such as listening, communication, persuasion, collaboration, and critical thinking.

-- Internal audit delivery—from planning and objectivity, to resource management and strategic understanding—and improvement and innovation, which is critical for readying organizations for productive change.
+The operational aspect of internal audit — from planning and objectivity, to resource management and strategic understanding — and improvement and innovation, which is critical for readying organizations for productive change.